Kanbar Entertainment

 and it was released in December 2005.

-The film received mixed critical reviews, but was financially successful, earning over $110 million worldwide.
+The film received mixed reviews, but was financially successful, earning over $110 million worldwide.

 Hoodwinked!s success led to a sequel being announced in January 2006.
-Although Kanbar Entertainment originally intended to finance the film entirely on its own as it had done with the first film, it was convinced by The Weinstein Company to enter into a co-financing agreement with the studio.
+Although Kanbar Entertainment originally intended to finance the film entirely on its own, Kanbar was convinced by The Weinstein Company to enter into a co-financing agreement with the studio.

 This allowed the film to be produced on a larger budget than its predecessor at $30 million.

 The film was initially scheduled for a January 2010 release, but in December 2009, The Weinstein Company postponed the release date.